realtradam/ruby2d-camera-old/README.md

 How it works:

-A single `Camera` class exists which keeps track of most objects that exists.
-Whenever you want the camera to move it simply move the entire game world.
+A single `Camera` module exists which keeps track of objects that you add to it.
+When you add an object to the camera (currently only triangles) it creates a wrapper for the object and modifys it to work with the camera.

 If you want to use this little demo in your own projects feel free to do so!
 All you need is the camera.rb file and then just `require` or `require_relative` it into your project.
 See the code as an example for how it is used.